Quantifying uncertainties and correlations in the nuclear-matter equation of state: Summary and Outlook

 Our truncation error model also allows us to do the first efficient and accurate propagation of EOS theoretical uncertainties (including \chiEFT\ truncation errors) to derived quantities.
 We have pointed out the advantages of our approach over global parametrizations of the EOS such as fitted series expansions: even maximizing the Bayesian evidence could not prevent overfitting of the series expansion~\eqref{eq:model_EA}.
 Such numerical instabilities are magnified when computing derivatives: especially second and higher derivatives.
 Our nonparametric GP approach does not suffer from these instabilities.

 We then studied nuclear saturation properties, including the incompressibility and pressure of SNM, and symmetry energy, with theoretical uncertainties fully quantified.
 We have also provided the first probability distributions for the predicted saturation region by sampling from our correlated error model.
+Table~\ref{tab:summary_table} summarizes our constraints for the two momentum cutoffs at the $1\sigma$ level.
+The results all agree at the level of $2\sigma$, and for the saturation properties the agreement is better than that.
+This indicates only a mild cutoff dependence for these observables.
 Our findings indicate that taking into account the correlations in density is necessary to quantify these properties.
 The methods developed here are publicly available as annotated Jupyter notebooks.~\cite{BUQEYEgithub}.

 In Sec.~\ref{sec:introduction_matter_uq} we raised several points about the in-medium convergence of \chiEFT\@.
-Here are some of our conclusions: \begin{itemize} \item The convergence plots for PNM and SNM show regular convergence with increasing order, as seen for NN observables.
+Here are some of our conclusions: \begin{itemize} \item[(1)] The convergence plots for PNM and SNM show regular convergence with increasing order, as seen for NN observables.

-\item The statistical model formulated with $Q(\kf) = \kf/\Lambda_b$ and $\genobsref(\kf) = 16\MeV\times(\kf / \kfzero)^2$ provides a reasonable characterization of the convergence pattern in infinite matter.
+\item[(2)] The statistical model formulated with $Q(\kf) = \kf/\Lambda_b$ and $\genobsref(\kf) = 16\MeV\times(\kf / \kfzero)^2$ provides a reasonable characterization of the convergence pattern in infinite matter.
 This yields consistent uncertainty bands for both $E/N(n)$ and $E/A(n)$, within statistical fluctuations.

-\item With our model checking diagnostics given in Appendix~\ref{sec:model_checking_infinite_matter}, we have found evidence that 3N interactions show somewhat different characteristics (\eg, different length scales), and the \NNLO coefficient $c_3(\kf)$ may be an outlier due to the first nonvanishing 3N contributions at this order.
+\item[(3)] With our model checking diagnostics given in Appendix~\ref{sec:model_checking_infinite_matter}, we have found evidence that 3N interactions show somewhat different characteristics (\eg, different length scales), and the \NNLO coefficient $c_3(\kf)$ may be an outlier due to the first nonvanishing 3N contributions at this order.
 This points to the possibility that one should not use $c_3(\kf)$ to infer truncation error properties, though more work along these lines with different interactions is needed.

-\item The posterior for $\Lambda_{b}$ calculated using $Q(\kf) = \kf/\Lambda_b$ is consistent with determinations from NN observables. \end{itemize}
+\item[(4)] The posterior for $\Lambda_{b}$ calculated using $Q(\kf) = \kf/\Lambda_b$ is consistent with determinations from NN observables. \end{itemize}